RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 R(x \cdot \frac{T}{D}) = \lfloor \frac{xf + a}{2^s} \rfloor
 $$

-**Inequality definition:** We'll quickly note that by applying $z-1 < \lfloor z \rfloor \le z, \forall z\in \R$, it follows the above equation can be rewritten as:
+**Inequality definition:** We'll quickly note that by applying $z-1 < \lfloor z \rfloor \le z, \forall z\in \R$, it follows the above equation is true iff the following inequality is true:

 $$
 R(xT/D) \le \frac{xf + a}{2^s} < R(xT/D) + 1
 $$

-This alternative definition will be used later for geometric arguments.
+This alternative definition is often easier to work and will see a lot of use later.

 <div class="info">